initstring/evil-ssdp/README.md

 # Overview
 This tool responds to SSDP multicast discover requests, posing as a generic UPNP device.
 Your spoofed device will magically appear in Windows Explorer on machines in your local network.
 Users who are tempted to open the device are shown a configurable phishing page.
 This page can load a hidden image over SMB, allowing you to capture or relay the NetNTLM challenge/response.

-essdp officially lives on [GitLab](https://gitlab.com/initstring/evil-ssdp) and is mirrored to GitHub.
-Please open issues on GitLab.

 Templates are also provided to capture clear-text credentials via basic authentication and logon forms, and creating your own custom templates is quick and easy.

 This requires no existing credentials to execute and works even on networks that have protected against Responder attacks by disabling NETBIOS and LLMNR.
 Any Operating System or application leveraging SSDP/UPNP can be targeted, but most of the current weaponization has been aimed at Windows 10.